ManticoreGamesInc/CC-Weapon-Switcher/README.md

 3. Assign it a name and select the item asset to see its Properties.

-4. Drag and drop the weapon equioment template into the Item Template property.
+4. Drag and drop the weapon equipment template into the Item Template property.

 5. Add 3 custom properties to the Item Asset.